xcart/xcart-docs/_pages/kb_en/payments/paypal/setting_up_paypal_payments_pro_paypal_api.md

 order: 100
 published: false
 ---
 PayPal Payments Pro (also known as Website Payments Pro outside the U.S.) is a fully customizable payments system that enables you accept all major credit and debit cards, PayPal and PayPal Credit.

+X-Cart 5 does not provide a direct integration for PayPal Payments Pro, but it can be enabled in an X-Cart based online store via X-Payments,

 Depending on the type of API to which your PayPal Payments Pro account has been given access, you will be able to use one of the following payment method integrations: